-Sons of the Golden West produces original indie rock, Americana, singer/songwriter, and alt-country, plus an occasional post rock track.
+Sons of the Golden West produces indie rock, Americana, singer/songwriter, alt-country and pop rock.
 Need a complete backing band?
 The menu includes acoustic guitar, electric guitar, slide guitar, lap steel, banjo, ukulele, keys, drums, percussion, and male lead vocal.

 You can find a list of TV credits at www.sotgw.com or www.ericbutterfieldmusic.com